ropensci/CoordinateCleaner/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/CoordinateCleaner)](https://cran.r-project.org/package=CoordinateCleaner)
 [![rstudio mirror downloads](http://cranlogs.r-pkg.org/badges/CoordinateCleaner)](http://cranlogs.r-pkg.org/badges/CoordinateCleaner)

-***Note: the latest release of CoordinateCleaner (2.0-2), might cause compatibility issues with scripts using older versions (1.x), since some function and argument names changed.
+***Note: the latest release of CoordinateCleaner (2.0-2), mightis incompatible with scripts using older versions (1.x), since some function and argument names changed.
 Please see the news file for details.***

 Automated flagging of common spatial and temporal errors in biological and palaeontological collection data, for the use in conservation, ecology and palaeontology.
 Specifically includes tests for